mrciolino/wiki-backup/Adventures/Woolhope.md

 # Woolhope

-In Woolhope, three eccentric thralls—spaghetti warlock Alfredo, vampire Kael, and amnesiac doctor Roy—serve their vampiric patron Rye Linguinius in a magically sealed village caught between warring factions.
-Their world unravels after discovering Arfer, a marked soldier from beyond the barrier, leading to chaotic schemes: kidnapping village elder Aynuk to conceal Arfer’s identity, disguising him with stolen shears and makeup, and scrambling to hide him as rival delegates arrive for a tense neutrality dinner, all while ominous signs of betrayal and supernatural threats stir beneath the village’s uneasy peace.
+In Woolhope, three outcast thralls—Alfredo the spaghetti-wielding warlock, Kael the aloof vampire, and Roy the amnesiac doctor—serve their enigmatic master, Rye Linguinius, in a village trapped within a magical seal.
+Their fragile order fractures when Arfer, a branded soldier from the outside world, breaches the barrier, drawing the attention of powerful factions: the militant Wegateians, the shadowy Nercenses, and the fiery Red Archon.
+As tensions mount ahead of a precarious diplomatic summit, the trio scrambles to disguise Arfer, abduct a suspicious village elder, and navigate a web of rivalries, conspiracies, and looming supernatural forces.

 ## Location
 b/w wegate and hastow